 The Fourth Industrial Revolution may indeed have the potential to ‘robotize’ humanity and thus to deprive of our heart and soul.
 But as a complement to the best parts of human nature-creativity, empathy, stewardship – it can also lift humanity into a new collective and moral consciousness based on a shared sense of identity (Schwab, 2016).

-This exhibition focuses on interdisciplinary creative practice methods and processes to address three central themes:
+This exhibition focused on interdisciplinary creative practice methods and processes to address three central themes:

 Identity, Culture and Heritage